Category Archives: New Photos

 Contrary to Barbara's vamp image were her tender heart, considerate nature, and strong work ethic.
 She was well-liked by directors, film crews, and fellow actors alike.
 Ramon Novarro, her co-star in three films, credited her with being his favorite person to work with.
 Barbara insisted, "Artistic temperament is bunk."
 (Photograph taken on the set of Thy Name is Woman [1924].
 Pictured with Barbara are [left to right] director Fred Niblo and co-stars Wallace MacDonald, Ramon Novarro, and William V. Mong.)Contrary to Barbara’s vamp image, she was a tenderhearted, considerate, hardworking woman, well-liked by directors, film crews, and her fellow actors.
 “Artistic temperament is bunk,” she insisted.
 (Photograph taken on the set of Thy Name Is Woman [1924].
 Pictured with Barbara are [left to right] director Fred Niblo and co-stars Wallace MacDonald, Ramon Novarro, and William V. Mong.)

 Barbara eventually sought to shed her image as one of the screen's leading temptresses.
 Yet, despite having won critical and public acclaim for the sympathetic, "human" characters she played in several films, she was continually steered into what she had come to regard as non-dimensional vamp roles.
 Such roles had cinched her stardom, but ultimately destroyed her career as the public tired of vamps.
 Plagued by weakening health, Barbara determined to prove herself and resurrect her career.
 "I'm down, but not licked," she contended just before her final film went into production.
 "The pageant they put me into almost snuffed me out, but I'm fighting for a chance to forget those idiotic pearl headdresses and feather fans...I hold the opinion that [acting] is something an actress should do."
 (Film poster for The Girl from Montmartre, released the day after Barbara's death in 1926.)
 Barbara eventually sought to shed her image as one of the screen’s leading temptresses.
 Yet, despite having won acclaim for the sympathetic, “human” characters she played in several films, she was continually steered into what she came to regard as non-dimensional vamp roles.
 Such roles had cinched her stardom, but ultimately destroyed her career as the public tired of vamps.
-Plagued by weakening health, Barbara determined to prove herself and resurrect her career.
+Plagued by weakening health, Barbara resolved to prove herself and resurrect her career.
 “I’m down, but not licked,” she contended just before her final film went into production.
 “The pageant they put me into almost snuffed me out, but I’m fighting for a chance to forget those idiotic pearl headdresses and feather fans…I hold the opinion that [acting] is something an actress should do.”
 (Film poster for The Girl from Montmartre, released the day after Barbara’s death in 1926.)

 As she neared the end of her life, Barbara grew disillusioned with love, but never stopped craving it. "...I've always been in love, in love with the great ideal of love itself," she stated, "---something that too many men and women experience, something that makes us go on seeking through personalities and the years.
 The world calls us fickle, but that isn't true.
 We are merely the idealists of love, who search and very rarely find that for which we look."
 (Photograph by Lyman Pollard, circa early 1923.)
 As she neared the end of her brief life of twenty-nine years, Barbara grew disillusioned with love, but never stopped craving it.
 “I’ve always been in love, in love with the great ideal of love itself,” she stated, “—something that too many men and women experience, something that makes us go on seeking through personalities and the years.
 The world calls us fickle, but that isn’t true.
 We are merely the idealists of love, who search and very rarely find that for which we look.”
 (Photograph by Lyman Pollard, circa early 1923.)